HarshilMaks/lexuschatbot/README.md

 # lexuschatbot
-A Rag Agent made using Langchain
+A Rag Agent chatbot made using Langchain similar to Chatgpt but faster and more accuracte